Block-Logic-Technology-Group/bltg/doc/build-unix.md

     sudo apt-get install libssl-dev libgmp-dev libevent-dev libboost-all-dev

 **Note:** For Ubuntu versions starting with Bionic (18.04), or Debian versions starting with Stretch, use `libssl1.0-dev` above instead of `libssl-dev`.
-BLTG Core does not support the use of OpenSSL 1.1, though compilation is still possible by passing `--with-incompatible-ssl` to configure (NOT RECOMMENDED!).
+PIVX Core does not support the use of OpenSSL 1.1, though compilation is still possible by passing `--with-incompatible-ssl` to configure (NOT RECOMMENDED!).

 BerkeleyDB is required for the wallet.